allenai/allenact/projects/tutorials/minigrid_tutorial.md

 from the project root folder.
 - With `-b projects/tutorials` we set the base folder to search for the `minigrid_tutorial` experiment configuration.
-- With `-m 1` we constrain the number of subprocesses to 1 (i.e. all task samplers will run
+- With `-m 1` we constrain the number of subprocesses to 1 (i.e. all task samplers will run on a single process).
 - With `-o /PATH/TO/minigrid_output` we set the output folder.
 - With `-s 12345` we set the random seed. in the same process).